 Lillian Galedo is Executive Director of Filipinos Advocates for Justice, formerly Filipinos for Affirmative Action in Oakland, CA, where she has worked since 1980 towards its mission of organizing, leadership development, service provision, and advocacy for social and economic justice.
 Lillian is also the national co-chair of the National Alliance for Filipino Veterans Equity (NAFVE), working to win recognition and equal status for Filipino WWII veterans.
 Lillian is a founding board member of the National Network for Immigrant and Refugee Rights (NNIRR), is currently on the board of Oakland Asian Cultural Center, and is chair of the East Bay Asian Consortium.
 She is a recipient of the Wallace Gerbode Fellowship (1990), the Bannerman Fellowship (1997) and Eureka Communities Fellowship (1998).

-Gerald is the former coordinator of the Black Alliance for Just Immigration (BAJI), an organization founded in the Oakland/San Francisco Bay Area in April 2006 to support fair and just immigration reform.
+Gerald Lenoir is the former Executive Director of the Black Alliance for Just Immigration (BAJI), an organization founded in the Oakland/San Francisco Bay Area in April 2006 to support fair and just immigration reform.
 He is also a co-founder of the Priority Africa Network (PAN), a Bay Area organization that advocates for progressive policies toward Africa and organizes dialogues between African Americans and black immigrants.
-Gerald has provided leadership for progressive causes for 30 years within the anti-apartheid movement, the anti-racist movement, the peace and solidarity movements, and electoral campaigns.
+Gerald has provided leadership for progressive causes for 40 years within the immigrant rights movement, the anti-apartheid movement, the anti-racist movement, the peace and solidarity movements, and electoral campaigns.
 He is currently a Strategy Analyst at the Haas Institute for a Fair and Inclusive Society at the University of California, Berkeley.

 Christian Ramirez is the Coordinator of the Southern Border Communities Coalition.
 He worked for several years with the American Friends Service Committee and is the former director of Project Voice, a nationwide AFSC immigrant rights initiative.
 He is a columnist for Diario San Diego and Agencia Fronteriza de Noticias, and has resided in Barrio Logan, in the San Diego area, since 1999.
 Since 1994, Christian Ramirez has worked to promote and defend human rights for border communities and has served in leadership positions in several grassroots organizations in the region.
 As a prominent human rights promoter, he has been invited to speak on issue related to the border and human rights in local, national and international conferences, including a first NGO consultation on global border enforcement conditions held in Geneva.
 Christian was born in the border city of Tijuana.
 At a young age, along with his family, he made the trek to the other side and lived in San Ysidro where he attended middle school.
 He went on to study anthropology and history at San Diego State University.